 “Once, he didn’t come home for supper.
 Joseph and I found him crying in a cave on the outskirts of town with a bloody nose and black eye.
-An older boy had called him a bastard.”
+An older boy had called him a bastard to His face.”
 The memory came with a mind-numbing cloud.
 I looked down at my fingers.
 “I always wished I could somehow shelter Him from all the rejection and cruelty.
 But it kept finding Him.”

 “Did He know the truth then?”

 I nodded.
 “He always knew who His Father was.”